akka/akka-persistence-cassandra/README.md

 To include the latest release of the Cassandra plugins for **Akka 2.5.x** into your `sbt` project, add the following lines to your `build.sbt` file:

+    libraryDependencies += Seq(
-    libraryDependencies += "com.typesafe.akka" %% "akka-persistence-cassandra" % "0.51"
+      "com.typesafe.akka" %% "akka-persistence-cassandra" % "0.52",
+      "com.typesafe.akka" %% "akka-persistence-cassandra-launcher" % "0.52" % Test
+    )

 This version of `akka-persistence-cassandra` depends on Akka 2.5.0.
 It has been published for Scala 2.11 and 2.12.
+The launcher artifact is a utility for starting an embedded Cassandra, useful for running tests.
+It can be removed if not needed.

 Those versions are compatible with Cassandra 3.0.0 or higher, and it is also compatible with Cassandra 2.1.6 or higher (versions < 2.1.6 have a static column bug) if you configure `cassandra-journal.cassandra-2x-compat=on` in your `application.conf`.
 With Cassandra 2.x compatibility some features will not be enabled, e.g. `eventsByTag`.